mohammedjacil272-gif/CODSOFT/README.md

-# Iris Flower Classification
+# CODSOFT Data Science Internship Projects

-This is a simple machine learning project created as part of the CODSOFT Data Science Internship.
+This repository contains projects completed as part of the CODSOFT Data Science Internship.

+---

+# Task 1: Iris Flower Classification

+## Task Description

-The goal of this project is to classify iris flowers into different species based on their measurements.
+The objective of this project is to build a machine learning model that can classify iris flowers into different species based on their measurements.

-## Dataset

-The dataset used is the Iris dataset.

-It contains the following features:
+The dataset contains the following features:

 - Sepal Length
 - Sepal Width
 - Petal Length
 - Petal Width

-Target classes:
+The model predicts the flower species:

 - Setosa
 - Versicolor
 - Virginica

+This is a classification machine learning problem.

 ## Technologies Used